svirmi/whoosh-demo/README.rst

 The demo source has two halves.
 It contains code to index the Python documentation, and a simple Flask web app to search and inspect a Whoosh index.

+THE CODE IN THIS REPOSITORY IS RELEASED INTO THE PUBLIC DOMAIN.

 Requirements
 ------------